Thomas Dewar, 1st Baron Dewar: Distillery

 After his father's death Dewar worked with his brother John to continue and grow their family's brand.
 Gifted with a charisma, Dewar was able to expand his father's business on a global scale.

 Leaving his brother in Scotland to run the business, Dewar set out to publicise their brand to the world.
 Visiting 26 countries over the course of two years, the Dewar's brand was put on the map as one of the premier Scotch whiskies available.
 Dewar kept a journal of his travels which were consolidated and published in the book titled, Ramble Round the Globe, published by Chatto and Windus in 1894.
 In 1923 Dewar purchased the Glen Ord Distillery and two years later the Dewar brothers took their company to join TheDistillers Company Ltd, both joining the board.

-Known as "whisky Tom" he's the longest-staying guest at the Savoy Hotel in London.
+He is noted as a long-term resident at the Savoy Hotel in London.